 - Check for any winter damage to windows, caulking or sealing.

-- Install outdoor motion sensor lights and make sure you are using energy-efficient lighting such as compact fluorescent light (CFL) or light emitting diode (LED) bulbs.
+- Install outdoor motion sensor lights and make sure you are using energy-efficient lighting such as light emitting diode (LED) bulbs.

 - Gear up for the warm weather ahead by tuning up or servicing your air conditioner or installing an energy-efficient air conditioning system or air source heat pump system.